-With these dividend metrics in mind, I definitely rank Safety Insurance Group as a strong income stock, and is worth further research for anyone who considers dividends an important part of their portfolio strategy.
+Keeping in mind the dividend characteristics above, Safety Insurance Group is definitely worth considering for investors looking to build a dedicated income portfolio.
 Given that this is purely a dividend analysis, I recommend taking sufficient time to understand its core business and determine whether the company and its investment properties suit your overall goals.
-I've put together three relevant factors you should look at:
+Below, I’ve compiled three key aspects you should further examine: